High-performance solver for ultrasound propagation in mixed domains with complex fluid and solid materials

 Existing background work

 The supervisory team, together with Dr van ’t Wout, has been developing the open-source Python library OptimUS for solving acoustic wave propagation in an unbounded medium in 3D with piecewise homogeneous domains.
 OptimUS solves the Helmholtz equation using the boundary element method (BEM).
 It has been used to simulate biomedical ultrasound clinical scenarios relating to treating cancers of the liver and kidney, as well as osteoid osteoma.
 OptimUS featured as part of an international software benchmarking exercise for ultrasound transcranial neuromodulation, overseen by the International Transcranial Ultrasonic Stimulation Safety and Standards.
-The OptimUS library is being used in biomedical ultrasound research in academic institutions worldwide as well as a pedagogical tool for undergraduate and postgraduate students.
+The OptimUS library is being used in biomedical ultrasound research in academic affiliations worldwide as well as a pedagogical tool for undergraduate and postgraduate students.
 The current BEM formulations in OptimUS assume that domains exhibit fluid-like properties.
 This gives us accurate prediction of ultrasound propagation in soft tissues (e.g. the liver and kidney).
 However, hard tissues like bones and many dense cancer tumours demonstrate solid-like (elastic) behaviour.
 This creates a gap in accurately modelling ultrasound propagation in domains with a mix of soft and hard tissues and underscores the need for BEM formulations that represent the physics more accurately.

 OptimUS leverages the BEMpp kernel developed by Prof Betcke in UCL.
 Prof Chaillat (from ENSTA, Paris, France) is an expert in modelling wave propagation in elastic domains using BEM.
 She is the main developer of COFFEE, which is a code for solving elastic BEM in separated domains.
 The supervisory team and the external partners will offer academic mentorship, educational support and access to the state-of-the-art medical imaging and computational facilities (high-performance computing workstations as well as the UCL Research Computing Platforms Service) required for the successful delivery of this project.